jasim/jsfoo-talk-learning-to-learn-reason/main.md

 #### Top-down learning + Bottom-up learning

+* Learn language basics systematically
+* Don't look for application

 ::: notes

 What this means is that we should simply go through the catalog of language features and learn them -- without looking for any immediate application.

-It is beacause in Typed FP, there are concepts that could be totally alien to those of us who've not done it before.
-And so when we try making something practical and get stuck, we won't even know what to look for.
+It is beacause Typed FP brings a new set of concepts than we're used to, and so  when we try making something practical and get stuck, we won't even know what to look for.

 So you have to combine both the top-down approach - learning by poking and also bottom-up where you learn the foundations ground up.